domglusk/My-Personal-Findings/README.md

 # Optimus Manager Can't Switch Modes
 So for whatever reason Optimus Manager will probably stop working for you like it has for me about...
 5 times ish.
 Other than just a reset of config files, one issue I was having was with Endeavour OS's sddm settings (I think), the fix is this https://github.com/Askannz/optimus-manager/issues/356#issuecomment-1100828176
 You need to commend out both lines that start with Display in /etc/sddm.conf pretty easy fix.

-# Your system is screwed up and you can't get into a desktop environment and need to debug
-Use Qtile.
-In the repo I've put my list of packages I use for qtile plus my config.
-Should get everything you need.
-I've never had qtile break on me.
-Perfect window manager to test if an issue is desktop environment related or system related.
-You can install it via nix-env or pip if it's not in your repos.

 # USB Autosuspend (And How to Disable It)
 If you have something plugged into your computer that will disconnect after a few seconds your probably suffering from something that plagued me for a long time when on OpenSUSE Tumbleweed.
 I finally came across a fix, but I can't refind the forum post.
 Here's what you do